 The spotlight has a separate brochure explaining its features.
 The spotlight can be controlled from the upper helm.

 Electrical System

 We strongly recommend that you read and understand this section and the Electrical Section of the Owner's Manual.
-Wiring diagrams are provided in chapter 4 for use in troubleshooting electrical problems.
+Wiring diagrams are provided in this manual supplement for use in troubleshooting electrical problems.